Regression-based proximal causal inference for right-censored time-to-event data: Univariate NCO and unmeasured confounder

-We assume $W$ and $T$ are censored separately.
-In other words, a subject who experiences an outcome event can still experience a negative control event later, and vice versa.
-This may occur, for example, when we study the effectiveness of flu vaccine on time to flu infection and the NCO $W$ is time to a dentist visit.
-All three variables may be associated with the subject's health seeking behavior and access to healthcare, but flu vaccination is unlikely to directly influence the decision of visiting a dentist.
-Similar to Assumption~\ref{assump:censoring}, we assume that the censoring for $W$ is conditionally independent given the other variables.
-That is, the potential censoring time for $W$, denoted as $C_W$, satisfies $C_W\indep W\mid A, Z, X$.
+We assume $W$ and $T$ are censored concurrently.
+In other words, the collection of a subject's information on $W$ and $T$ is terminated at the same time.
+This may occur, for example, if the censoring is due to subject dropout, so that all information after the dropout time is unavailable.
+Similar to Assumption~\ref{assump:censoring}, we assume that the censoring and $W$ are conditionally independent given the other measured variables $(A, Z, X)$.
+Assumptions~\ref{assump:censoring} and \ref{assump:w-ah} jointly implies $C\indep (W, T)\mid A, Z, X$.
 Suppose the U-relevance of negative control variables also holds:

-\begin{newassumption}{7C}{U-relevance of negative controls} The parameters in Equations~\eqref{eq:u-lm} and \eqref{eq:w-ah} satisfy $c_{U3}\neq 0$ and $\gamma_Z\neq 0$. \end{newassumption}
+\begin{newassumption}{7C}{U-relevance of negative controls} The parameters in Equations~\eqref{eq:u-lm0} and \eqref{eq:w-ah} satisfy $c_{U3}\neq 0$ and $\gamma_Z\neq 0$. \end{newassumption}